constantinginga/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple "Rock Paper Scissors" game in the browser's console
+A simple "Rock Paper Scissors" game in the browser's console, created with JavaScript.